What does the drug do?

 Phase 3 (ADORE)

-The Phase 3 (ADORE) clinical trial is investigating a formulation of oral edaravone, known as FNP122.
-The trial is randomised, double-blind and placebo controlled.
-It is aimed to recruit 300 participants with the support of TRICALS, the largest European research initiative to find a cure for ALS.
+The Phase 3 (ADORE) clinical trial investigated a formulation of oral edaravone, known as FNP122.
+The trial was randomised, double-blind and placebo controlled.
+It recruited around 300 participants with the support of TRICALS, the largest European research initiative to find a cure for ALS.
+The trial did not meet its primary or secondary endpoints, suggesting that it FNP122 is not benefical for people with MND.
 You can find out more about the trial here.

 Latest News